-National Forest wants to apply Tebuthiuron, an herbicide also known as Spike,
+National Forest wants to spray Tebuthiuron, an herbicide also known as Spike,

 to control sagebrush.
 The agency